6 Historical Nantucket Museums

 DSC_0592

 You’d be remiss to leave Nantucket without a taste of the rich maritime history that surrounds every inch of the island.
-Taking the time to visit one of historical Nantucket museums will enlighten you about about the special island, once known as the whaling capital of the world.
+Taking the time to visit one of historical Nantucket museums will enlighten you about this special place, once known as the whaling capital of the world.
 As hard as it is to believe, there’s much more to this piece of paradise than just a pretty face!

-If you enjoyed this piece about New England, you might also like:
+If you enjoyed this piece about Nantucket, you might also like:

 1. Karen Warren says: